 TGah Editor: Change the paragraphs below as follows (#6094, 6096, 6131):

-The DTIM Period field indicates the number of (short) beacon intervals between successive DTIMs.
+The DTIM Period field indicates the number of beacon intervals or short beacon intervals between successive DTIMs.
 If all TIMs are DTIMs, the DTIM Period field has the value 1.
 The DTIM Period value 0 is reserved.
 The DTIM period field is a single octet.
 If dot11ShortBeaconInterval is equal to true, the DTIM Period field is set to dot11ShortBeaconDTIMPeriod.
-If dot11ShortBeaconInterval is equal to false, the DTIM Period field is set to dot11DTIMPeriod .
+If dot11ShortBeaconInterval is equal to false, the DTIM Period field is set to dot11DTIMPeriod (see 10.1.3.10.2).

 8.4.2.188 RPS element